fldbock/aws-application-migration-service/02_LABINSTRUCTIONS/STAGE1.md

 Click `Save template`

 We now have configured our replication template which will instruct how our source server will be replicated.
-In the next stage we will connect our source server to the MGN sevice by installing the aws replication agent on the source server.
+In the next stage we will connect the source server (OnpremServer) to the MGN sevice by installing the aws replication agent on the source server.